-The Gargoyleosaurus was a small-sized dinosaur that lived in the Late Jurassic era about 150 million years ago.
+The Gargoyleosaurus was a small-sized dinosaur that lived in the Upper Jurassic era about 150 million years ago.
 Its fossils were first discovered in Albany County, Wyoming, and are being kept in the Denver Museum of Nature and Science in Denver, Colorado.
 Gargoyleosaurus was originally described by Ken Carpenter et al. in 1998 and later renamed in 2001 by the same team.

 |What does Gargoyleosaurus mean?||Gargoyle lizard|

 |On the menu||Herbivorous|

 |Legs used to get around||Quadruped|

 |Estimated top speed||10km/h (6mph)|

 |When they lived||Upper Jurassic era 154-142 million years ago|

 The holotype of the Gargoyleosaurus was first discovered in Albany County, Wyoming, in 1995.
 It was discovered at the Bone Cabin Quarry West in exposures dating to the Upper Jurassic Morrison formation.
 These remains were later described and named by Ken Carpenter et al. in 1998.
 Other fossils of the Gargoyleosaurus have since been found in the stratigraphic zone 2 of the Morrison Formation.